Role of Legal Metrology in Food Industry

 • Name of the manufacturer or packer

-• Address or short address of the manufacturer or packer
+• Address or short Address of the manufacturer or packer

 • Principal Display Panel